Robert W Traip Academy

 Robert W Traip Academy is ranked within the top 30% of all 524 schools in Maine (based off of combined math and reading proficiency testing data) for the 2018-19 school year.

-The diversity score of Robert W Traip Academy is 0.27, which is more than the diversity score at state average of 0.21.
+The diversity score of Robert W Traip Academy is 0.19, which is less than the diversity score at state average of 0.23.
 The school's diversity has stayed relatively flat over five school years.

 Overall Testing Rank

 #106 out of 524 schools

 Reading/Language Arts Test Scores (% Proficient)

 Student : Teacher Ratio

 Participates in the National School Lunch Program (NSLP)

 Eligible for Reduced Lunch